5 Calcium Benefits For Pregnancy

 Almonds

 Almonds are delicious, nutritious, and a good source of calcium.
 They are just one of many healthy snack ideas for pregnant women.
 The USDA database reports that just one serving (31 g, or about 1/3 cup) of almonds contains 80 mg of calcium.
-Almonds, along with other nuts like cashews, are also a great source of protein, healthy fats, and other vitamins and minerals.
+Almonds and other nuts like cashews are also great sources of protein, quality fats, and other vitamins and minerals.
 Plus, they make a great on-the-go snack you can throw in a homemade trail mix or eat on their own.

 Yogurt

-Most recent research tells us full-fat dairy is beneficial for both fertility and during pregnancy.
+Most recent research shows that full-fat dairy is beneficial for fertility and pregnancy.
 In fact, in a study of over 18,000 women, those who regularly consumed full-fat dairy products had a 66% lower risk of infertility related to ovulatory disorders.

-Full-fat yogurt is a great choice both for preconception and pregnancy.
-Yogurt is a great source of calcium and one of many healthy breakfast ideas for pregnant women.
-The USDA states that just one cup of whole milk greek yogurt contains over 10% of your DV.
+Full-fat yogurt is a great choice for preconception and pregnancy.
+It is a great source of calcium and one of many healthy breakfast ideas for pregnant women.
+The USDA states that just one cup of whole milk Greek yogurt contains over 10% of your DV.
+Plain low-fat yogurt can still be included in your diet, but you will not get as many benefits as full-fat yogurt.

 Calcium is Essential During Pregnancy.

-Making sure you’re getting the right amount of calcium is important before, during, and even after pregnancy.
+Ensuring you get the right amount of calcium is essential before, during, and even after pregnancy.
 Consuming too little calcium can lead to brittle and weak bones, a greater risk for injury, and even osteoporosis later in life.
-And, on the flip side, too much for too long, in particular from over-supplementation, can lead to blood clots, hardening of the arteries, and a greater risk for cardiovascular disease.
-There are tons of foods you can eat that are rich in calcium.
+On the flip side, too much for too long, in particular from over-supplementation, can lead to blood clots, kidney stones, hardening of the arteries, and a greater risk for cardiovascular disease.
+There are tons of foods you can eat that are rich in calcium, both dairy and non-dairy.

-Remember, you can always speak to your healthcare team about additional supplementation, if necessary.
-For additional questions, feel free to drop a comment below!
-And don’t forget to download the Prenatal Nutrition Library app for free in your app store for easier access to tons of prenatal nutrition content.
+Remember, you can always speak to your healthcare team about additional supplementation if necessary.
+If you have additional questions, feel free to comment below!
+And don’t forget to download the Prenatal Nutrition Library app for free in your app store for easier access to tons of prenatal nutrition content and our full guide on calcium during pregnancy.

 the prenatal nutrition library